-75 Respondent's submission in response to Order No. 106 (NBI/2019), para.
+88 Respondent's submission in response to Order No. 105 (NBI/2019), para.
 8.

-74. Notwithstanding the aforesaid, also where the ICSC exercises its delegated regulatory powers, it remains subordinated to the United Nations General Assembly which may intervene and indeed does so, mainly in the policy stage but also after the ICSC decision has been taken.
-Thus, the General Assembly interfered in 2012 in the system of post adjustment, requesting the ICSC to maintain the existing level of post adjustment in New York.77 Also, in August 1984, the ICSC decided that the post adjustment in New York would be increased by 9.6%.
-However, the General Assembly, in paragraph 1(c) of its resolution 39/27 of 30 November 1984^{78} , requested the ICSC to maintain the level of the post adjustment and not to introduce the new one.
-The power of the General Assembly to intervene in the implementation of the post adjustment was confirmed by the former United Nations Administrative Tribunal.79 The ICSC recalled this precedent in its report of 2012.80 Intervention of the General Assembly largely removes the matter from the purview of the Tribunals.
-This is confirmed in Ovcharenko, where the Appeals Tribunal confirmed legality of the implementation of the post adjustment freeze because the ICSC decision, subject to implementation by the Secretary-General, had been based on the General Assembly's resolution recommending the freeze.81 In such cases, the regulatory decision is attributed directly to the General Assembly and thus, in accordance with Lloret-Alcañiz
+93. Notwithstanding the aforesaid, also where the ICSC exercises its delegated regulatory powers, it remains subordinated to the United Nations General Assembly who may intervene and indeed does so, mainly in the policy stage but also after the ICSC decision has been taken.
+Thus, the General Assembly interfered in 2012 in the system of post adjustment, requesting the ICSC to maintain the existing level of post adjustment in New York.
+Also, in August 1984, the ICSC decided that the post adjustment in New York would be increased by 9.6%.
+However, the General Assembly, in paragraph 1(c) of its resolution 39/27 of 30 November 198491, requested the ICSC to maintain the level of the post adjustment and not to introduce the new one.
+The power of the General Assembly to intervene in the implementation of the post adjustment was confirmed by the former United Nations Administrative Tribunal.
+The ICSC recalled this precedent in its report of 2012.
+Intervention of the General

-76 Pedicelli 2017-UNAT-758 para 26 "We find no error in [UNDT's finding] that the renumbering exercise "had a legitimate organizational objective of introducing the GCS for GS positions."
+89 Pedicelli 2017-UNAT-758 para 26 "We find no error in [UNDT's finding] that the renumbering exercise "had a legitimate organizational objective of introducing the GCS for GS positions."

-77 General Assembly decision 67/551 of 24 December 2012.
+90 General Assembly decision 67/551 of 24 December 2012.

-78 General Assembly Resolution 39/27 of November 1984.
+91 General Assembly Resolution 39/27 of November 1984.

-79 UN Administrative Tribunal Judgment No. 370, Molinier (1986).
+92 UN Administrative Tribunal Judgment No. 370, Molinier (1986).

-80 Report of the ICSC for 2012, A/67/30 para 17: "The Commission recalled that measures to constrain or withhold increases in net remuneration of United Nations common system Professional staff already existed.
+93 Report of the ICSC for 2012, A/67/30 para 17: "The Commission recalled that measures to constrain or withhold increases in net remuneration of United Nations common system Professional staff already existed.
 They consisted in the suspension of the normal operation of post adjustment and freezing the post adjustment classification at the base of the system, New York, and, concurrently, at all other duty stations, to the same extent as that to which the New York post adjustment would be frozen.
-Not only had such measures been established, but they had also been applied in the past, in particular, between 1983 and 1985 [...] as a result of the decision by the General Assembly to reduce the net remuneration margin and to bring it within the newly established range.
-The Commission therefore considered that it was feasible to apply the same approach to reflect the pay freeze of the comparator civil service, if the Assembly so decided."
+Not only had such measures been established, but they had also been applied in the past, in particular, between